Rockefeller Center Christmas Tree: History

 In 2001, following the September 11 attacks, the tree was again decorated in hues of red, white and blue.

+Since 2009, the tree is lit following a 5-second countdown and since 2011, the tree lighting ceremony has been followed by the singing of Joy to the World performed by a choir.
+In 2018, Kellie Pickler sang this song following the lighting ceremony.
+Until 2018, the lighting was the last moment of the program, and has since been moved to the last ten minutes.

+Environmental impact

+The 1971 65 ft tree from East Montpelier, Vermont, was the first to be mulched and recycled.
+It was turned into 30 three-bushel bags of mulch for the nature trails of upper Manhattan.

 In 2007, the tree went "green", converting to energy-efficient lighting with LEDs.
 The LEDs use 1,200 fewer kilowatt hours of electricity per day, enough to power a 2,000-square-foot home for a month.
 Also since 2007, each year after display, the tree has been milled into lumber and donated to Habitat for Humanity for use in house construction.
-In 2014, mayor Bill de Blasio did not participate in the tree lighting ceremony.
-Since 2009, the tree is lit following a 5-second countdown and since 2011, the tree lighting ceremony has been followed by the singing of Joy to the World.

-Until 2018, the lighting was the last moment of the program, and has since been moved to the last ten minutes.

-On November 16, 2020, an adult female northern saw-whet owl was found dehydrated and hungry within the wrapped branches of the newly delivered tree during its installation.
+On November 16, 2020, an adult female Northern saw-whet owl was found dehydrated and hungry within the wrapped branches of the newly delivered tree during its installation.
 The bird was discovered by workers who transported the spruce 170 mi from Oneonta, New York to New York City.
 The feathered stowaway, named Rockefeller (Rocky), endured the three-day road trip and generated much public interest and media coverage.
 She was taken to a wildlife center for a check-up and nursed to full strength before being released on the grounds of the wildlife center in Saugerties, New York.